lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 Teams are a convenient way of organizing combatants into smaller groups when they split up.
 PCs are automatically assigned to Team 1 and NPCs to Team 2.
 Use `combat/team <name>=<team>` to switch teams.

 PCs pick their targets when they aim or attack.
 NPCs do so automatically.
 By default, NPCs on Team 1 will aim at Team 2, Team 2 will aim at Team 1, and NPCs on other teams will aim at anyone not on their team.
+You can assign specific team targets with the `combat/target` command.

 # Modifiers

 Organizers may apply situational modifiers to characters based on things like darkness, rain, or what-have-you.
 A modifier is just like a skill roll modifier - a +/- number of dice.
 Damage modifiers are factored in automatically.
 Use `combat/attackmod <char>=<modifier>`.
-There's also a defensemod and lethalmod command to apply damage or defense mods.
-Note:  The damage mod applies to damage TAKEN.
+There's also a `defensemod` and `lethalmod` command to apply damage or defense mods.

+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The damage mod applies to damage TAKEN.
+It is most handy when combat is dragging on too long and you want to make sure the next shot takes out a bad guy.

 # Special Combat Situations